 You can additionally ask roofers for their own references but remember that these may be bias as the roofer isn’t going to provide you with a reference from someone who had a bad experience!
 Asking them questions such as ‘Do you have any previous work I can see?’ and ‘What kind of work have you done before?’ can also be very insightful as it allows you to not only view previous results yourself, but also compare these projects to your own to evaluate how experienced the roofer is in a job of that type.
 If a roofer refuses to show images and proof, this should be taken as a warning that they do not want you to see their former projects for a reason.

 Reviews and references are important because you want to know that a person is friendly, quick and on time however, you must still check their experience and qualifications.
 No matter how pleasant a person is that doesn’t necessarily mean that they know what they are doing.
 If you have found a roofers name through reviews just pop it into the NFRC website and see if they’re there.
 This can also indicate if the roofer is lying about any of their qualifications, which is a definite warning to steer clear.

-The single most important thing to look for is a roofer’s experience and qualifications and they should be BBA certified with a certificate from the British Board of Agreement.
+This leads on to the single most important thing to look for which is a roofer’s experience and qualifications.
+They should be BBA certified with a certificate from the British Board of Agreement.

 The National Federation of Roofing Contractors Limited (NFRC) is the UK’s largest roofing trade association and actively make sure that all its members go through a vigorous vetting procedure before they can become a member of the federation.
 The NFRC also ensure that each roofer carries out high standards of workmanship, sound business practice and that they adhere to Government Endorsed Standards.
 So the NFRC website is a fantastic place to look for a roofer and it allows you to search by area to find a one that is a NFRC member.